Austria terror attack: Multiple casualties after shooting near Vienna synagogue | DW | 02.11.2020

-At least one person was killed and several people were injured in an "apparent" terror attack shooting near a Vienna synagogue on Monday evening.
+At least one person was killed and several people were injured in an apparent terror attack near a Vienna synagogue on Monday evening.

-Vienna's police department said in a tweet that "several shots" were fired beginning at Seitenstettengasse while there were "several suspects armed with rifles in six different locations" across the city.
+Vienna's police department said in a tweet that "several shots" were fired, beginning at the central location of Seitenstettengasse, while there were "several suspects armed with rifles in six different locations" across the city.

 "One person dead, several injured" and "one suspect shot and killed," the tweet added.